 The hydrographic data collected during the September groundfish surveys on the Magdalen Shallows were combined with data from fisheries surveys conducted throughout the remainder of the Gulf during August-September.
-Mean temperatures and salinities were then calculated by layers (0-30,30-100, 100-200 and 200-300 m) within each of the 21 areas defined by Petrie et al. (1996a) and were compared to their monthly mean values.
-In the surface layer the average temperature ranged from $<5^{\circ}$ C in the St. Lawrence Estuary to $>14^{\circ}$ C off eastern Prince Edward Island.
-This represents slight warming compared to 1995 over the northern Magdalen Shallows but cooling elsewhere with the largest decline off Cape North in Cape Breton.
-Relative to the long-term mean, the temperature anomalies in this layer were positive on the northern Magdalens and off western Newfoundland with the rest of the Gulf being negative.
+Mean temperatures and salinities were then calculated by layers (0-30, 30-100, 100-200 and 200-300 m) within each of the 17 areas defined by Petrie (1990) and were compared to his monthly mean values.
+In the surface layer the average temperature ranged from <5°C in the St. Lawrence Estuary to >14°C off eastern Prince Edward Island.
+This represents slight warming compared to 1995 over the northern Magdalen Shallows but cooling elsewhere with largest decline off Cape North in Cape Breton.
+Relative to the long-term mean, the temperature anomalies in this layer were positive on the northern Magdalen Shallows and off western Newfoundland with the rest of the Gulf being negative.
 In the 30-100 m layer, which encompasses most of the CIL, temperatures only varied from -0.3°C to the north of Anticosti Island to 2.4°C off northern Cape Breton.
-These were colder-than-normal for this time of the year (Fig. 32) with the largest negative anomaly (-1.6°C) off western Newfoundland.
+These were colder-than-normal for this time of the year with the largest negative anomaly (-1.6°C) off western Newfoundland.
 In most areas there was little change relative to 1995.
-Temperatures in the 100-200 m layer ranged from 0.6°C along the eastern north-shore of Quebec to 2.5°C in the Estuary while in the deep layer (200-300 m) temperatures were 5±0.7°C throughout the Gulf.
+Temperatures in the 100-200 m layer ranged from 0.6°C along the north shore of Quebec to 2.5°C in the Estuary while in the deep layer (200-300 m) temperatures were within 0.7°C of $5^{\circ}$ C everywhere in the Gulf.
+They were also similar to those observed in 1995.
 In the 200-300 m layer, temperatures were generally near normal with little change from 1995.
-The time series of the average temperature in the lower three layers indicates that the warmest conditions were observed in the early- to mid-1980s and that for 30-200 m, 1996 conditions remained relatively cool (Fig. 32).
+The time series of the average temperature in the lower three layers indicates that the warmest conditions were observed in the early to mid-1980s and that for 30-200 m, 1996 conditions remained relatively cool (Fig. 31).